Citygate Outlets: Design

 Citygate Outlets has 942,800 square feet of retail space.
 The Citygate complex also includes 160000 sqft of office space, as well as subterranean parking for over 1,100 cars.
 The 440-room Novotel Citygate Hong Kong hotel is also connected to the mall.

 Citygate Outlets has made extensive use of glass and natural light.
 The mall features two sky-lit atriums, located at the northern and southern ends of the complex.
 These two atriums are connected to one another by walkways.
 The mall comprises five storeys, two of which are basement levels.
 There is a large restaurant-in-restaurant called Food Republic on the mall's topmost level.

 Unusually for Hong Kong, Citygate Outlets includes a large open-air piazza called The Square.
-One of the largest outdoor kinetic fountain in Asia is located here, and the space is often used for artistic performances, open-air exhibitions and special events.
+One of the largest outdoor kinetic fountains in Asia is located here, and the space is often used for artistic performances, open-air exhibitions and special events.

 The shopping centre spans the North Lantau Highway.
 Residents of the eastern half of Tung Chung must therefore walk through the shopping centre on their way to and from the railway station.